saasbook/hw-http-intro/README.md

   <summary>
 How is the information you entered into the form presented to the server?
-What tasks would a SaaS framework like Sinatra or Rails need to do to present
+What tasks would a SaaS framework like Sinatra or Rails need to do to present this information in a convenient format to a SaaS app written in, say, Ruby?
   </summary>
   <p><blockquote>
   The form contents are presented as a long string of the form